Nuglif/nacl/README.md

 { "foo": "bar" }
 ```

-However, unlike _JSON_, _NACL_ will provide an implicit `{}` root object in two cases: when the _NACL_ source file is composed by one or more key/value pairs, for example
+However, unlike _JSON_, _NACL_ will provide an implicit `{}` root object in two cases: when the _NACL_ source file is composed of one or more key/value pairs, for example

 ```nacl
 "host": "localhost",